 - How does our husband pass out so fast after sex – even when we are a mess?

 I am not blaming husbands.
-I know that our trickiness must be equally challenging for them.
+Our trickiness must be equally challenging for them.
 I know that my husband’s greatest desire is that I thoroughly enjoy sex EVERY SINGLE TIME and it must be confusing and frustrating when things don’t go as planned.
 The last thing that I want to do is paralyze my husband because he starts to feel like he can’t do anything right.

 On behalf of all women